mspnp/aks-baseline/05-aks-cluster.md

        > :book: The DevOps team monitors this Workflow execution instance.
 In this instance it will impact a critical piece of infrastructure as well as the management.
 This flow works for both new or an existing AKS cluster.

     1. :fast_forward: The cluster is placed under GitOps managed as part of these GitHub Workflow steps.
-Therefore, it is you should proceed straight to [Workflow Prerequisites](./07-workload-prerequisites.md).
+Therefore, you should proceed straight to [Workflow Prerequisites](./07-workload-prerequisites.md).

 ### Next step